Zola tips Nathaniel Chalobah to replace Frank Lampard at Chelsea

 It is a puzzle to most, but not - it seems - to Lampard's former Chelsea team-mate Gianfranco Zola, who has been linked with a future role at the club.
 He suggests it might be because the club "wants to renew and to change".

-Having played together at Chelsea for two years, Lampard has credited Zola's work ethic as
+Having played together at Chelsea for two years, Lampard has credited Zola's work ethic as an inspiration.

 And in an intriguing development, it is Watford manager Zola who is now nurturing the player who could be Lampard's replacement.